enasequence/ena-content-dataflow/scripts/biosamples_relationships/README.md

 If you wish to install dependencies on your working environment, you will only need to run the two commands from steps 1 and 3 (skip steps 2 and 4).
 In case you do create a virtual environment, remember to always activate it (using `source venv_bsdrel/bin/activate`) prior running the scripts.

 ## Credentials
 In order to push changes to a BioSample record you will need authority over it: either being the **original owner** of such samples (i.e. samples were submitted using your account) or being the **Webin root user**.
+Please contact the ENA team for Webin root user credentials.

-To provide credentials of your account you can either (1) provide them in a file (use optional argument ``-c``) or (2) set them as environmental variables.
+To provide credentials of your own account you can either (1) provide them in a file (use optional argument ``-c``) or (2) set them as environmental variables.
 1. Create a JSON file with the following format (see ``data/test_credentials.json`` for reference):
 ````
 {